-Unlike so many other keyboards that use the same controls to handle all the functions, the VOX Continental is designed with separate control sections for each of its four modes, and as a musician this is something that really helps you get into the right headspace for each musical situation you’ll find yourself in.
+Unlike so many other keyboards that use the same controls to handle all the functions, the VOX Continental is designed with separate control sections for each of its four modes.
+As a musician this is something that really helps you get into the right headspace for each musical situation you’ll find yourself in.
 It’s like having four separate keyboards for four totally different purposes.

 The Continental is available in 61 and 73-key versions, each of which has the same brain loaded with about 10.5 GB of sounds.
 There are four main sound options: Organ (with CX-3, VOX and Compact modes), E.Piano (Tine, Reed and FM modes), Piano (Grand, Upright and E.Grand) and Key/Layer (Key, Brass, Strings, Lead, Synth, Other).
 The mode you select determines which control bank is active, so in Organ mode you have access to touch-sensitive illuminated drawbar controls.
 Switch to E.Piano or Piano mode and these lights go off because you don’t need them, while in Key/Layer mode they become various sound controls.
 The bend lever also does something different depending on which mode you select: in Organ mode it’s a Rotary slow/fast control, in E.Piano mode it’s Tremolo on/off, and in Key/Layer mode it’s your pitch bend.
 And since pianos don’t have bend levers, it’s not active at all in piano mode.